vikash-ftw/Hyperledger-Fabric-v2/README.md

    - Check out ./system-genesis-block folder created under project_home containing genesis.block file
    - **Make sure none of the container goes in 'exit' state so wait for approx ~1min and then check containers**.

-8. Run _./scripts/start_network.sh_ from project_home -> to create peers, orderers and couchDB and other containers
+8. Run _./scripts/start_network.sh_ from project_home -> to create and run our peers, orderers, couchDB and other network containers

-   - Check out new peers, orderers and couchDB containers up and running
+   - Check out new peers, orderers, couchDB and other network containers up and running
-   - Also check out /var/hyperledger/ folder (volume dir for all the created containers)
+   - Also check out /var/hyperledger/ folder (volume directory for all our peers, orderers and couchDB containers)
    - **Make sure none of the container goes in 'exit' state so wait for approx ~1min and then check containers**.

-9. Run _./scripts/createChannel.sh_ from project_home -> to create a channel related files and join all peers on this channel
+9. Run _./scripts/createChannel.sh_ from project_home -> to create a channel related files and join peers to this newly created channel

-   - Check out ./channel-artifacts dir containing 3 files :- anchor and channel .tx files and also .block file
+   - Check out ./channel-artifacts directory containing 3 files :- anchor and channel related .tx files and also .block file
    - **Make sure none of the container goes in 'exit' state so wait for approx ~1min and then check containers**.

-10. Run _./scripts/deploySmartContract.sh_ from project_home -> to package, install, approve, commit (New Lifecycle 4 step process) for chaincode
+10. Run _./scripts/deploySmartContract.sh_ from project_home -> to package, install, approve, commit (New Lifecycle 4 step process) for chaincode deployment

-    - Check out ./fabricLedgerContract.tar.gz (packaged chaincode file)
+    - Check out ./fabricLedgerContract.tar.gz (packaged chaincode file) created on 'project_home' directory
-    - Also check out new dev-peer docker containers up and running to handle chaincode invocation request
+    - Also check out new dev-peer containers up and running (chaincode containers) with their specific smartcontract version like 'v1', 'v2'.
+These containers will handle chaincode invocation requests
     - **Make sure none of the container goes in 'exit' state so wait for approx ~1min and then check containers.**

-11. (For Testing Chaincode invocation) Run _./scripts/invokeContract.sh_ from project_home -> to check if chaincode is working via 'peer chaincode invoke' command
+11. (OPTIONAL - For Testing Chaincode invocation) Run _./scripts/invokeContract.sh_ from project_home -> to check if chaincode is working via 'peer chaincode invoke' command

-    - Check if invoked transaction is committed or failed - if committed then chaincode is fine and ready to handle app request
+    - Check if invoked transaction is committed or failed - if successfully committed then chaincode is fine and ready to handle request made via application endpoint

-12. Now go to './organizations/clientOrg/app' directory for all the application related work
+12. Now go to './organizations/clientOrg/app' directory for all the application related task

     - Run _npm install_ (Node version must be v20.14)
     - Now Run _npm run start_ (start our node server)
     - If all goes well without any error while server start then check out -
-    - Check out './organizations/clientOrg/app/identity' folder container waller identities for admin and user
+    - Check out './organizations/clientOrg/app/identity' directory containing wallet identities for admin and user.
+(Generated identities for our client app)
-    - Newly created user identity using fabric CA will be used to invoke chaincode on our network.
+    - Newly created user identity generated via fabric CA will now be used to invoke chaincode on our network.

-13. Now our client app is ready to handle request and invoke chaincode -> Now test the controllers by hitting request to the server
+13. Now our client app is ready to handle request and invoke chaincode -> Now test the controllers by hitting request to the server.

 ### **-- Setup Hyperledger Explorer for Dashboard Monitoring --**